 Last thing for this update.
 I’m more and more impressed by the Switch Infinity suspension platform.
 It is very efficient and sits rather high in the travel.
 There’s little to no pedal bob.
 It is a more progressive platform that tends to fit my riding style.
-I have only ridden this bike with the Fox DPX2 but I can imagine it only gets better with the X2 shock specced on the X01 and higher builds.
+I have only ridden this bike with the Fox DPX2 but I can imagine it only gets better with the Fox X2 shock specced on the X01 and higher builds.

 If Richie Rude’s two EWS wins aboard the SB150 weren’t convincing enough, my opinion probably wont matter too much.
-But I think you you ride this bike.
+But I think you should ride this bike.
 Throw a leg over it and see how strikingly it rides like a bicycle that doesn’t give a damn.
 Lucky for you, we have demos in certain sizes with more to come.
 Give us a call and reserve your demo or use our online demo scheduler.